awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 Tasks using the Fargate launch type require the `awsvpc` network mode, which provides each task with an elastic network interface\.
 When you run a task or create a service with this network mode, you must specify one or more subnets to attach the network interface and one or more security groups to apply to the network interface\.

-Decide whether to provide a public IP address for the network interface\.
-For a Fargate task to pull container images, a public IP address needs to be assigned to the task's elastic network interface, with a route to the internet or a NAT gateway that can route requests to the internet\.
+If you are using public subnets, decide whether to provide a public IP address for the network interface\.
+For a Fargate task in a public subnet to pull container images, a public IP address needs to be assigned to the task's elastic network interface, with a route to the internet or a NAT gateway that can route requests to the internet\.
+For a Fargate task in a private subnet to pull container images, the private subnet requires a NAT gateway be attached to route requests to the internet\.
 For more information, see [Task Networking with the `awsvpc` Network Mode](task-networking.md)\.

 The following is an example of the networkConfiguration section for a Fargate service: